 If the underlying stock drops below $30, and the option becomes in the money on or before expiration, both puts may rise in value.
 This is not what you expected or wanted.
 Your goal was to keep as much as possible of the $90 credit you originally received.

-It is worth looking at an example to see how you might close a losing trade like this.
+It is worth looking at an example to see how you might close a losing trade like this, assuming you no longer want to be in the position.
 The short put might rise from $3.50 to $4.80, while the long put could rise from $2.60 to $3.20.
 Before expiration, you could close both legs.
 You would place an order to buy to close the short put for $480, and sell to close the long put for $320.

 In this example, you must pay $160 to exit the position ($480 – $320), but you previously received a credit of $90.
 As a result, your total loss is a more manageable $70.